 - All businesses can reopen.
 Please keep teleworking if you can.
-All businesses, except for restaurants and bars that were operating at 50% occupancy in the yellow phase may increase to 75% occupancy.
+All businesses, except for restaurants and bars, can increase to 75% occupancy.
 To reopen in-person operations you must follow all the worker and building safety requirements for employers.
 Remember to check the COVID-19 Guidance and Resources page for more details.

 There are still restrictions for reopening businesses that work with the public.
 You must limit occupancy if your business is in one of the following categories:

 - Indoor recreation can have up to 75% occupancy, but appointments recommended and fitness facilities are directed to prioritize outdoor fitness activities (including gyms, indoor malls, bowling, arcades, indoor sports, go-kart, pool halls, and similar facilities)

 - Health and wellness can have up to 50% occupancy, but customers can enter by appointment only (this applies to gyms, spas, barbershops, hair and nail salons, saunas, tattoo parlors, massage therapists and other personal care service businesses)

 Industry Guidance and Resources